What Is Your Mortgage Principal Balance?

 Can the mortgage principal be reduced?

-When you make extra payments or pay a lump sum, you can designate the extra amount to be applied to your mortgage principal.
-This will reduce your mortgage principal and your interest payments over time.
+When you make extra payments or pay a lump sum to your lender, you can specify that those funds should be applied to your mortgage principal.
+This will reduce your principal and your interest payments.

 Photo credit: iStock/PeopleImages